shawnusaf/MELODIES-MONET/docs/users_guide/supported_datasets.rst

 In general, processing requires input to be in netCDF format.
 For the above models, scripts to configure the model data into a standard format for MELODIES MONET are available.
 If input datasets are in netCDF format and
-define latitude, longitude, altitude, and a datetime object, MELODIES MONET may be able to directly read the input files.
+define latitude, longitude, pressure, and a datetime object, MELODIES MONET may be able to directly read the input files.

 Please refer to the